James Van Fleet: World War II

-Post World War II
+Germany and Greek Civil War

 Van Fleet was reassigned to Governor's Island, New York, as commander of the 2nd Service Command before becoming the Deputy Commanding General of the 1st United States Army in June 1946.
 In December 1947 he went to Frankfurt, Germany as G-3 (operations officer) of the United States European Command.

 In February 1948, Van Fleet was promoted to lieutenant general and sent to Greece as the head of the Joint U.S. Military Advisory Group and executor of the "Truman Doctrine".
 He was instrumental in the outcome of the Greek Civil War by providing advice to the Greek government and 250 military advisers, as well as administering $400 million in military aid.
 The central square in the northern Greek city of Kastoria has featured a bust of Van Fleet for many years, and was replaced with a new statue as recently as 2007.

-Van Fleet was commanding general of the Second United States Army from August 10, 1950, to April 11, 1951.
+Van Fleet was commanding general of the Second United States Army from 10 August 1950 to 11 April 1951.

-Korea
+Korean War

-On April 14, 1951, Van Fleet replaced General Matthew B. Ridgway as commander of the U.S. Eighth Army and United Nations forces in Korea when Ridgway took over for General MacArthur upon MacArthur's recall to the United States.
-He was promoted to four-star general on July 31, 1951.
-He continued Ridgway's efforts to strengthen the Eighth Army in its campaign against Communist Chinese and North Korean enemy forces.
-His only son, U.S. Air Force Captain James Alward Van Fleet Jr., was a B-26 bomber pilot who was MIA/killed in the Korean War.
+On 14 April 1951, Van Fleet arrived in Korea, replacing General Matthew B. Ridgway as commander of the U.S. Eighth Army and United Nations forces.
+Van Fleet was then promoted to four-star general on 31 July 1951.
+He commanded the Eighth United States Army.

 In early 1951, Van Fleet proposed an amphibious landing at Wonsan, behind communist lines.
 The political fallout of MacArthur's removal, however, persuaded Ridgway to veto the plan.

+Van Fleet played a significant role in reorganizing the Republic of Korea Army and reestablishing the Korea Military Academy (KMA), which is now considered the top military academy in the country.
+Taking inspiration from his previous experiences, Van Fleet said he wished to do for the Republic of Korea (ROK) army "the same as we did for the Greek divisions".